cedadev/cis/doc/collocation.rst

         * *Number of points* - suffix: ``_num_points`` - The number of data points mapped to that sample grid point (data points with missing values are excluded)

-      * ``mean`` - an averaging kernel that returns the mean values of any points found by the colocation method
+      * ``mean`` - an averaging kernel that returns the mean values of any points found by the collocation method
       * ``nn_t`` (or ``nn_time``) - nearest neighbour in time algorithm
       * ``nn_h`` (or ``nn_horizontal``) - nearest neighbour in horizontal distance
       * ``nn_a`` (or ``nn_altitude``) - nearest neighbour in altitude